-- Two properly filled-out specimen signature cards of the authorized signatories, duly authenticated and certified by the Applicant's Corporate Secretary (or equivalent officer); - Photocopy of one (1) valid and current government-issued ID (e.g. SSS, GSIS, Driver's License, Passport or PRC ID) of (a) the authorized signatory/ies, duly certified as a true copy by the Corporate Secretary (or equivalent officer) and (b) the Corporate Secretary, duly certified as true copy by another authorized officer of the corporation or entity; - A certified true copy of the applicant's latest articles of incorporation and by-laws (or equivalent document) and other constitutive documents (each as amended to date) duly certified by its Corporate Secretary (or equivalent officer); - A certified true copy of the applicant's SEC certificate of registration duly certified by its Corporate Secretary (or equivalent officer); - A duly notarized Corporate Secretary's certificate (or equivalent officer) setting forth the resolution of the applicant's board of directors or equivalent body authorizing the purchase of the Offer Shares indicated in the application, identifying the designated signatories authorized for the purpose, including his or her specimen signature, and certifying to the percentage of the applicant's capital or capital stock held by Philippine nationals; - Proof of payment; and - Such other documents as may be reasonably required by the Sole Issue Manager, Underwriter and Bookrunner in compliance with its internal policies regarding "knowing your customer", antimoney laundering, and combating the financing of terrorism.
+- Two properly filled-out specimen signature cards of the authorized signatories, duly authenticated and certified by the Applicant's Corporate Secretary (or equivalent corporate officer); - Photocopy of one (1) valid and current government-issued ID (e.g. SSS, GSIS, Driver's License, Passport or PRC ID) of (a) the authorized signatory/ies, duly certified as a true copy by the Corporate Secretary and (b) the Corporate Secretary, duly certified as true copy by an authorized officer of the corporation; - A certified true copy of the applicant's latest articles of incorporation and by-laws (or articles of partnership, in the case of a partnership) and other constitutive documents (each as amended to date) duly certified by its corporate secretary (or managing partner in the case of a partnership); - A certified true copy of the applicant's Philippine SEC certificate of registration duly certified by its corporate secretary (or managing partner in the case of a partnership); - A duly notarized corporate secretary's certificate (or certificate of the managing partner in case of partnership) setting forth the resolution of the applicant's board of directors or equivalent body authorizing the purchase of the Offer Shares indicated in the application, identifying the designated signatories authorized for the purpose, including his or her specimen signature, and certifying to the percentage of the applicant's capital or capital stock held by Philippine nationals; - Proof of payment; and - Such other documents as may be reasonably required by the Sole Issue Manager, Underwriter and Bookrunner [and the Participating Underwriter/s] in compliance with its internal policies regarding "knowing your customer", anti-money laundering, and combating the financing of terrorism.